kekse1/norbert/README.md

 philosophy about nature and more.. ;)~

-BTW: Calling it 'universe' is much too less \(see 'multiverse**(s)**'\), calling it 'existence' is bad because there's only 'existence' vs. 'not-existence' (1 vs. 0 ;)..
+BTW: Calling it 'universe' is much too less \(see 'multiverse**(s)**'\), calling it 'existence' is bad because there's the 'existence' vs. 'not-existence' (1 vs. 0 ;)..
 I call this 'everything' just the 'creation' - if you believe in god or not - other words aren't describing it *that* well..

 ## Sponsor